Battle of Trebbia (1799): Trebbia River – 18 June

 Salme's Advanced Guard, which was posted near Sant' Imento north of the highway, was unchallenged most of the day.
 At about 2:30 pm, the divisions of Montrichard and Olivier crossed the Trebbia and marched to Salme's support.
-Seeing these French reinforcements in his front, Melas decided not to release Fröhlich's division.
+Seeing these French reinforcements in his front, Melas decided not to release Fröhlich's division, instead of helping the right flank, as he was supposed to.
+In general, during the two-day fighting at the Trebbia, Melas showed delay and indecision, or even half-heartedly carried out Suvorov's orders to put units into battle, which threatened the troops with a possible French breakthrough, including the decision not to bring Fröhlich into the battle.
+If Suvorov was not on the right flank (8,5 km from Melas), but, for example, at the middle column, he would have been able to understand Melas' behaviour in time and force him to do his will; but because of the right flank's importance, where the fate of the battle was decided, Suvorov had to be there.
 The Third Column commander sent Ott forward at 6:00 pm and the Austrians easily brushed aside Salme's outnumbered unit.
 Together, Ott and Fröhlich pushed Montrichard and Olivier back beyond the Trebbia by evening.
 That night in a bizarre operation, Rosenberg took two Russian grenadier battalions across the Trebbia south of Gossolengo.
 They somehow penetrated the French lines as far as Settima where they routed a French detachment and liberated some prisoners.
 At 3:00 am, Rosenberg's expedition headed back to the west bank, again without arousing any French sentries.
 Four squadrons of the Karaczay Dragoons mounted a similar expedition but were detected and driven off by musketry.
 Both groups missed the pointless battle that occurred earlier in the evening.
 Hearing what they believed to be Moreau's artillery, three French battalions mounted an extemporaneous attack at 9:30 pm, surprising an Austrian battalion.
 Melas called up reinforcements from his own and Förster's divisions while Prince Liechtenstein charged into the fray with the Lobkowitz Dragoons.
 The artillery of both sides opened up on the melee, causing many friendly fire casualties.
 After strenuous efforts, the leaders of both sides managed to wind down the senseless fighting by 11:00 pm.
+The total allied force in the combat of 18 June, if the casualties of 17 June are roughly deducted, was around 22,000, which is equal to the French forces.